bykhov/gamma-simulator/README.md

 | pile_up_stat   | number of the pile-ups in the generated signal   | int | 4302 |
 | measured_snr   | measured SNR of the generated signal (dB)   |float| 66.26 |

-**These values are intermediate values generated during the simulation, so there are no default values.
+**The values displayed in the table above are intermediate values generated during the simulation, and cannot be set up manually.
 Here are some examples of these values to give the reader an idea of what these values are**

 ### Main function
 |**Function name**|**input**|**output**|**Function action**|